 Manage Workstations #

 Workstations are how Neo-Ledger handles sign-off.
 When AR or AP transactions need a second pair of eyes before they post, you route them to a workstation, and the users assigned to that workstation see them on their Approvals page.
-For Accounts Payable, workstations also enforce approval limits — capping how much any one user can post.
+Workstations also enforce approval limits — capping how much any one user can post.

 Navigate to Stations → Manage Stations to set them up.